oscar-system/Oscar.jl/docs/src/PolyhedralGeometry/pg_cones.md

 ## Saving and loading

-Cones can be saved to a file and loaded from a file in the following way:
+Objects of type `Cone` can be saved to a file and loaded from a file in the following way:
 ```@repl oscar
 C = positive_hull([1 0; 0 1])
 save_cone(C, "C.cone")